Scan multiple photos then split, crop and straighten them automatically

 Download AutoSplitter now!

 Basics of scanning multiple photosScanning multiple photos at once is sometimes referred as batch scanning, mass scanning or bulk scanning.
 Most people haven't heard about it, but the concept is pretty simple.
 Any flatbed scanner can digitize multiple photos at once.
+This is the best way to copy old photos to digital format.
 There is enough room on the document bed for 3-5 photos.

 Most batch scanning software require photos to be placed in the exact same places in each pass.
 That is not necessarily hard to comply if your photos are uniform size.
 But they usually come in different sizes.